-He still needs to improve with how he handles female characters and he needs more female characters in his movies and he needs more for the female characters to do and say.
+He still needs to improve with how he handles female characters, and he needs more female characters in his movies; and he needs more for the female characters to do and say.

 John David Washington did better than I had expected, but he still needs some improving on his charisma and screen presence et cetera.